statiqdev/CleanBlog/README.md

 ## Page

-These can be set in front matter, a sidecar file, etc.
+These can be set in front matter, a sidecar file, etc. (in addition to any [Statiq Web settings](https://statiq.dev/web/configuration/settings)).

 - `Title`: The title of the page (or post).
 - `Description`: A description of the page.